• Skip to primary navigation

 It gets the portfolio by administering the Corporate Sustainability Assessment (CSA) industry-specific questionnaire.
 The data collected from the participating companies are analyzed and compared to give the scores and ranks.

-Anyone can access S&P Global to view any company and its performance on environmental, social, and governance issues.
+Anyone can access S&P Global to view any company’s performance on environmental, social, and governance issues.
 The analysis is relative to the scores and rankings of peer groups.

 Additionally, S&P Global has a spider chart for visual data presentation.
 It indicates the company’s performance.

 The performance is relative to the rivals on different ESG metrics for reporting.
-These include climate strategies, labor practices, talent acquisitions, and talent attraction to help you invest your financial capital and human capital in the right ways.
+These include climate strategies, labor practices, talent acquisitions, and talent attraction to help you correctly invest your financial and human capital.

 See Related: What is the Sustainability Accounting Standards Board?